Stay an extra year and graduate with professional credentials

 The explosion of data available to firms and governments has increased the demand for skilled people to organize, analyze, and interpret the information.
 A Master’s in Economics is a good way to obtain the necessary skills.
-Those with an Economics Master’s degree work in banking, finance, marketing, business strategy, and government positions, earning salaries that are consistently in the top 10 among all master’s degree holders.
+With an Economics Master’s degree, you can work in banking, finance, marketing, business strategy, and government positions and, earn salaries that are consistently in the top 10 among all master’s degree holders.
 A Master’s is also a good pathway through which to enter a Ph.D. program in Economics.

 The M.S. degree requires 30 credit hours of coursework.
 Students complete ECON-E504, E521, E522, E570, and E577, and another 15 credit hours of graduate level economics courses.